- Laser Treatments

-NOT A CELIBRE PATIENT.
-PATIENT WAS INJECTED BY ANOTHER PHYSICIAN WITH 50 UNITS OF BOTOX FOR THE FOREHEAD RESULTING IN BROW AND EYELID DROOP.
+THIS IS NOT A CELIBRE MEDICAL PATIENT.
+THIS PATIENT WAS INJECTED BY ANOTHER PHYSICIAN AT ANOTHER PRACTICE WITH 50 UNITS OF BOTOX IN HER FOREHEAD.
+HER RESULT SHOWS BOTH EYEBROW AND EYELID DROOPING (PTOSIS).

 This patient came to Celibre Medical after being injected with 50 units of Botox into her forehead by a physician at another practice.
 While her forehead lines were gone, her brows and eyelids had an extremely heavy, tired look and she was very unhappy.